A business is not done once it generates a client or revenue source.

 Inbound marketing attracts new strangers to your website, converts them into leads, and uses additional content and context of where they are in their buyer's journey to accelerate these leads into sales opportunities.
-This additional content and context helps to close sales opportunities into new clients.
+This additional content and context help to close sales opportunities for new clients.

 Inbound marketing has four stages, Attract, Convert, Close, and Delight.

 - Attract the right strangers to their website, so they become website visitors

 - Convert visitors into leads to help their business begin a relationship with them, continue to educate, and build trust

 - Close leads by accelerating them through their sales cycle using lead nurturing

 - Delight clients, so they become lifetime promoters of their brand and bring more strangers to repeat the cycle

 Most buyers are influenced by ZMOT signals and resources.
 It would be naive to think your business is off the hook once the transaction is finished and the sale is closed.

 It is not just about retaining a client and gaining additional revenue from that client.
 Your business can attain positive promotion, positive brand ambassadors, and evangelists by simply doing the right thing.

 The following tactics can help businesses obtain positive brand ambassadors, promoters, and evangelists: